ITIL and DevOps - Archenemies or Complementary Models?

 DevOps emerged out of necessity in startups that operated in public cloud services from inception.
 Developers were obviously required to create the technologies that would enable (or represent the core of) the business, and all of the precious little funding that startups typically have is directed at delivering client-facing capabilities.
 But what about dedicated infrastructure people?
 Not required in an all-public-cloud world, particularly at start up scale (that changes with scale, but even at scale, the role is different than what it was historically).
 Suddenly developers found themselves responsible for both creating code and managing infrastructure.

 In reality, ITIL and DevOps are perfectly complementary.
-In fact, there have been provisions for DevOps since ITIL V3—even if those provisions weren't designed explicitly for DevOps.
+In fact, there have been provisions for DevOps since ITIL V3 - even if those provisions weren't designed explicitly for DevOps.
 In one of my previous positions I lead the development of a hybrid cloud.
 It was a big shop with thousands of developers.
 DevOps was well adopted.
 Within six months of the launch of the hybrid cloud the developer community had self-serviced their way to building 20,000 VMs.
-What the developers knew was that they were programmatically creating and tearing down operating environment capacity—the liberation of self service and on-demand operating-environment capacity.
-What they didn't know is that they were all operating in perfect compliance with our IT Services Management processes and the controls framework.
+What the developers knew was that they were programmatically creating and tearing down operating environment capacity – the liberation of self service and on-demand operating-environment capacity.
+What they didn't know was that they were all operating in perfect compliance with our IT Services Management processes and the controls framework.

 For all 20,000 VMs there was a change record created through the ITSM suite and a Configuration Item created in the CMDB.
 Since the creation of a cloud VM was a "Standard Change," all that was required was a record of the change - no manual change review required.
 And that change record was created in an automated way.
 The same thing with the Configuration Item—information about the VM(s) was (were) collected during the instantiation process, and fed through to the CMDB.